By Kunal Sampat, Senior Manager, Clinical Research, Abbott Vascular

 As next steps, I encourage you and your team to practice these four foundational strategies the next time you work with a CRO.
 Once you know what you want from your CRO, are comfortable with minor mistakes by CRO personnel, agree to fair contract terms, and practice effective communication, you will be on your way to a successful sponsor-CRO partnership.

 About The Author:

-Kunal Sampat is a senior manager, clinical research at Abbott Vascular and also the founder of Clinical Trial Podcast, a podcast for clinical research professionals.
+Kunal Sampat is a senior manager, global clinical affairs at Abbott Medical Devices and also the founder of the Clinical Trial Podcast, a podcast and blog platform for clinical research professionals.
 His goal is to help you accelerate your clinical research career and be a more effective leader.
 He enjoys connecting like-minded people, introducing new ideas, and immersing himself in an environment of continuous learning.
 You can find him on LinkedIn.

 Note: This article reflects the author’s personal opinions and has nothing to do with his place of employment.